hbshci/fhi/content/conference/five-imperatives.md

 <div class="pull-right">[![5 Imperatives](http://projects.iq.harvard.edu/files/styles/os_files_small/public/forum-on-healthcare-innovation/files/5_imperatives_2.png?itok=0vZadz0l)](http://www.hbs.edu/healthcare/pdf/Forum-on-Healthcare-Innovation-5-Imperatives.pdf)</div>

-In health care the term "innovation" traditionally refers to the development of new therapies, drugs, or devices.
-As efforts to reform the American health care system gain momentum, it is clear that innovation must be explored in a broader context.
-If one idea can be said to reflect the spirit of the whole, it is that there is no one "magic bullet" that can heroically resolve our health care challenges.
+A key output of the previous conference was a report entitled "5 Imperatives" which outlined the five key steps to fostering innovation in health care.
+Participants agreed that there is no "magic bullet" that can heroically resolve our health care challenges.
 Instead, the most intriguing ideas share common themes of collaboration, integration, and distributed knowledge.
-The Forum can be best summarized through **5 key imperatives**.

-## Five Imperatives
+The 5 key imperatives are:

 1. #### Making value the central objective